jmclawson/rmd4mla/README.md

 ### Three Output Formats
 Three MLA-style output formats are defined:

 1. `mla_document` prepares a PDF document with MLA-style formatting: text is set in a 12-point serif font face, double-spaced, with running headers, appropriate margins, and [MLA-style citations](https://ctan.org/pkg/biblatex-mla).
-As an alias to `mla_document`, `pdf_document` does exactly the same thing and is provided to make things easier for anyone with experience and muscle memory from using R Markdown.
+As an alias to `mla_document`, `pdf_document` does exactly the same thing and is provided to make things easier for anyone with R Markdown experience.
 2. `latex_document` exposes the Latex code prepared before the above format.
-At the moment, this Latex code is pretty kludgey, so the format is provided to help with troubleshooting.
+At the moment, this Latex code is kludgey, so the format is provided to help with troubleshooting.
 3. Least recommended of the three, `word_document` sets font faces, sizes, spacing, and margins, but it does not prepare document headers or citations.
 If you must prepare something in Microsoft Word format---and if you're writing in the humanities, you probably do---it's recommended instead to use the `create_odt` function with the `knit:` parameter in the header, described below.

-In addition to these MLA-style formats, there's a bonus Chicago-style PDF output defined by `chicago_document`, for which an optional `biblio-style` parameter in the YAML header will change the style of citations to one of the options provided by the biblatex-chicago package (`authortitle`, `notes`, etc.).
+In addition to these MLA-style formats, there's a bonus Chicago-style PDF output defined by `chicago_document`.
+This format differs from `mla_document` only in the way it prepares citations.

 ### Exporting to Microsoft Word

-A final output format is available using the `knit: rmd4mla::create_odt` parameter in the YAML header.
-This option will prepare a file in the OpenDocument `.odt` file format, which can be opened by Microsoft Word.
-The resulting file will lack running headers and page numbers, so you'll have to add these manually.
-This `.odt` file also seems strangely formed, so please open it using LibreOffice, ignoring your computer's prompt to open it in Microsoft Word.
-From LibreOffice, it can be exported as a `.docx` file.
+Using the `knit: rmd4mla::create_odt` parameter in the YAML header will prepare a file in the OpenDocument `.odt` file format.
+The resulting file can be opened by LibreOffice and saved as a `.docx` file.
+Running headers and page numbers will need to be added manually.

-When working with a file called `example.Rmd`, the typical behavior of `create_odt` will be to delete nearly every file in the project folder named `example.XXX` if it has a modification date later than the R Markdown file.
+When converting a file called `example.Rmd`, `make4ht` creates many extra files along the way, and `create_odt` follows along after it with a broom to clean things up.
+In doing so, it will delete files in the project folder based on name and modification date, targeting files named `example.XXX` with a modification date later than the R Markdown file.
 To keep all of these, instead use `create_odt_keep`.

 ### YAML Parameters
 In addition to setting the document's title, author, date, and bibliography, the R Markdown header adds additional parameters: